XcalableMP/manual/en/shadow_reflect.rst

 For some applications, data from ordinal directions are not necessary.
-In such a case, the data communication from/to the ordinal directions can be avoided by adding a orthogonal clause to a reflect directive.
+In such a case, the data communication from/to the ordinal directions can be avoided by adding a orthogonal clause to a reflect construct.

 * XMP/C program